avary/stoolap/docs/_docs/architecture/expression-pushdown.md

 1. **Use direct column references** - Avoid functions on indexed columns in WHERE clauses
 2. **Create appropriate indexes** - Indexes enable better pushdown optimizations
 3. **Use simple predicates** - Simple expressions are more likely to be pushed down
-4. **Check query plans** - Use EXPLAIN to verify pushdown is occurring
+4. **Monitor query performance** - Use execution timing to verify optimization effectiveness
 5. **Combine multiple conditions** - AND conditions can be pushed down effectively

 ## Advanced Techniques